philippe44/AirConnect/README.md

 Double click the \<executable\> or launch it by typing `./<executable>` in the same command line window.

-<strong>For Sonos & Heos players, set latency by adding `-l 1000:2000` on the command line.</strong> (Example: `./airupnp-osx-multi -l 1000:2000`)
+<strong>For Sonos & Heos players, set latency by adding `-l 1000:2000` on the command line.</strong> (Example: `./airupnp-macos -l 1000:2000`)

 You should start to see lots of log messages on screen.
 Using your iOS/Mac/iTunes/Airfoil/other client, you should now see new AirPlay devices and can try to play audio to them.

 If it works, type `exit`, which terminates the executable, and then, on non-Windows/MacOS machines, relaunch it with `-z` so that it can run in the background and you can close the command line window.
 You can also start it automatically using any startup script or a Linux service as explained below.
 Nothing else should be required, no library or anything to install.

-*You can see that for each platform, there is a normal and a '-static' version.
+*For each platform, there is a normal and a '-static' version.
 This one includes all libraries directly inside the application, so normally there is no dependence to 3rd party shared libraries, including SSL.
 You can try it if the normal fails to load (especially on old systems), but static linkage is a blessing a curse (exact reasons out of scope of this README).
 Now, if the static version still does not work, there are other solutons that are pretty technical, see [here](https://github.com/philippe44/cross-compiling#running-an-application-by-forcing-glibc-and-glibcxx).
 Best is that you open an issue if you want help with that.*

 ## Common information: